Squarespace SEO for Service Business Part 2: Tactics for Getting Found on Google

 Internal linking structure Google loves

-Link Building for Service Businesses
+2.5.
+Link Building for Service Business

+Backlinks = other websites linking to yours.
 Quality links from relevant sites boost your rankings.

 High-Quality Link Building Strategies